emacs-vs/ts-docstr/docs/page/langs/php.md

 # PHP

-You can customize variable `docstr-php-style` for the following value.
+You can customize variable `ts-docstr-php-style` for the following value.

 * `phpdoc` - PHPDoc Style (default)
 * `nil` - Respect to user's customization